Adaptive path planning for efficient object search by UAVs in agricultural fields: Results

 \subsection{Experiment 4: Number of objects}

-Figure \ref{fig:result_number_of_objects} shows the effect of the number of objects in the field on the relative flight path length for the clustered and uniform distributed objects.
-For a clustered distribution of objects, the adaptive planner resulted in a shorter flight path than the low-altitude coverage planner for all tested number of objects.
+Figure \ref{fig:result_number_of_objects} shows the effect of the number of objects in the field on the relative flight path length for the clustered and uniformly distributed objects.
+For a clustered distribution of objects, the adaptive planner resulted in a shorter flight path than the low-altitude coverage planner for all tested numbers of objects.
 However, when there were more than 250 objects per hectare, the adaptive flight path length was almost similar.
 For the uniform distribution of plants, however, the adaptive planner yielded a longer flight path when there were more than 80 - 120 objects per hectare in the field compared to the low-altitude coverage planner.
-With the more uniform object distribution on this sized field, the adaptive planner has to inspect so many plants at low altitude, that is more efficient to use a full-coverage low-altitude flight path.
+With a more uniform object distribution, the adaptive planner has to inspect so many plants at low altitude that it is more efficient to use a full-coverage low-altitude flight path.

-Figure \ref{fig:results_number_of_objects_flight_path} shows the flight paths for the adaptive path planner and the coverage planner for the adapted dataset for the four different recording dates with 20, 80, 140 and 200 objects in the field.
-When the objects were uniformly distributed, the UAV had to visit locations which were more uniformly distributed over the field, requiring more waypoints and thereby increased the flight path length compared to the clustered distribution.
+Figure \ref{fig:results_number_of_objects_flight_path} shows the flight paths for the adaptive path planner and the coverage planner for the adapted dataset for the four different recording dates with 20, 80, 140, and 200 objects in the field.
+When the objects were uniformly distributed, the UAV had to visit locations that were more uniformly distributed over the field, requiring more waypoints and thereby increasing the flight path length compared to the clustered distribution.